ppau/ppau-graphics/CONTRIBUTING.md

 # CONTRIBUTING

+All contributed artwork should be in Scalable Vector Graphics (SVG) format.

 Please endeavour to follow the [Identity Style Guide](https://pirateparty.org.au/wiki/Identity_Style_Guide) where possible, especially for standalone artwork.

 Please go through the usual [Authorisation Processes](https://pirateparty.org.au/wiki/Authorisation_processes) too before uploading.
 There are already enough items in the unauthorised section!